thekhangnguyen/poetry-gen/README.md

 - Rhyme:

-The model is trained entirely using the code [here](https://github.com/dhwajraj/deep-siamese-text-similarity) with the data extracted from given datasets
+The model is trained entirely using the code [here](https://github.com/dhwajraj/deep-siamese-text-similarity) with the data extracted from given datasets.
 The code to extract the data can be found:
 ```
 cd training/rhyme